ibm-client-engineering/output-drift-financial-llms/README.md

 ## 📄 License

-Apache 2.0 - See [LICENSE](LICENSE) for details.
+MIT License - See [LICENSE](LICENSE) for details.

 ## 🔒 Notice

-This project may be covered by one or more patent applications filed by IBM Corporation.
-The Apache 2.0 license includes explicit patent grant provisions (Section 3) that provide users with a royalty-free patent license for patents necessarily infringed by contributions.
+This software may be covered by one or more patent applications filed by IBM Corporation.
+The MIT license does not include patent grants.
+See [LICENSE](LICENSE) and [NOTICE](NOTICE) for complete details.

-**Key points:**
-- The open source license is **fully compatible** with IBM's patent filing
-- Section 3 of Apache 2.0 provides defensive patent protection for users
-- Additional patent rights may exist beyond the Apache 2.0 grant
-- See [NOTICE](NOTICE) for detailed patent disclosure and third-party components

 For patent licensing inquiries, contact IBM Corporation's Intellectual Property Law Department.